-When it comes to losing weight in a healthy way, it’s essential to understand the difference between good carbs vs bad carbs and which carbs are the best carbs for losing weight.
+When it comes to losing weight in a healthy way, it’s essential to understand the difference between good carbs for losing weight vs bad carbs and which carbs are the best for losing weight.
+Spoiler alert, its the vegetables!

 Extremely low carb and high fat keto diets are becoming very popular for losing weight, perpetuating a fear around eating carbohydrates.
-Still, the truth is, unprocessed plant-based carbohydrates have a low caloric density yet are filled with vitamins, minerals, antioxidants, and phytochemicals which are highly beneficial for losing weight in a healthy way.
+Still, the truth is, unprocessed plant-based carbohydrates have a low caloric density yet are filled with vitamins, minerals, antioxidants, and phytochemicals which are good carbs for losing weight in a healthy way.

 Disclaimer: This site contains affiliate links, as an amazon associate I earn from qualifying purchases.